ivaandrey/portfolio/pages/eye_analysis_project/eye_analysis.md

 + **Half-Open Eyes**: This intermediate state often suggests fatigue, drowsiness, or a transition between wakefulness and sleep.
 Identifying half-open eyes is crucial for early detection of reduced alertness, helping prevent accidents in scenarios like driver monitoring and workplace safety systems.
 + **Closed Eyes**: A closed-eye state typically signifies sleep, blinking, or unconsciousness.
 Continuous detection of closed eyes is essential in medical applications , and real-time fatigue detection for vehicle operators.

-Accurate classification of eye states enables proactive interventions, such as alerting drowsy drivers, assisting individuals with disabilities in communication, and enhancing security through eye-based authentication systems.
+Accurate classification of eye states enables proactive interventions, such as alerting drowsy drivers, enhancing security through eye-based authentication systems, and gaze direction estimation.